raccog/toy-bootboot/README.md

 The boot loading process is as follows:

 1. Read initrd file to memory
-1. Search for config on ESP (EFI System Partition)
-	1. If found, read config file to memory
+2. Get BOOTBOOT environment
+	1. Try to parse from `BOOTBOOT/CONFIG` on boot partition
-	1. If not found, search for config on initrd file system
+	2. If file not found, try to parse from `sys/config` on initrd
-	2. If still not found, empty environment will be created
+	3. If still not found, default environment will be used
-1. Create BOOTBOOT environment
-	1. If config found, parse at linker-specified address
-	1. If config not found, create empty environment
 2. Search for kernel image
-	1. If ramdisk is a file system, open kernel file using config path
+	1. If initrd is a file system, open kernel file using path from environment variable
-	1. If ramdisk is not a filesystem, search for EFI header (fallback driver)
+	2. If initrd is not a filesystem, search for EFI header (fallback driver)
-1. Initialize environment (ACPI, APIC, framebuffer, SMP, etc.)
+3. Initialize hardware (ACPI, APIC, framebuffer, SMP, etc.)
-2. Get memory map
+4. Get memory map
-1. Create BOOTBOOT header
+5. Create BOOTBOOT header
-1. Map kernel to dynamic address (specified in environment variable)
+6. Map kernel to dynamic address (specified in environment variable)
-2. Map environment to static address (specified in source code)
+7. Map environment to static address (specified in source code)
-3. Map BOOTBOOT header to static address (specified in source code)
+8. Map BOOTBOOT header to static address (specified in source code)
-1. Pass control to kernel entry point
+9. Pass control to kernel entry point

-## Initializing Environment
+## Initializing Hardware

 NOTE: This order may not be the order of execution when implemented.